This is the multi-page printable view of this section. Click here to print.

 Service Overview

-CloudML is an integrated platform that supports the entire machine learning process from data analysis to model development, learning, verification, and deployment in a cloud environment.
+CloudML is an integrated platform that supports the entire machine learning process—from data analysis to model development, training, validation, and deployment—in a cloud environment.

 Features

-- Cloud ML is designed to allow users of various roles such as analysts, machine learning engineers, and developers to collaborate in one environment, and to easily design and operate machine learning workflows.
+- Cloud ML is designed to enable users in various roles such as analysts, machine learning engineers, and developers to collaborate in a single environment and easily design and operate machine learning workflows.

-- Cloud ML provides an analysis environment based on Python and R, and users with programming experience can utilize the platform more flexibly and effectively.
-In particular, using the Copilot function based on generative AI, you can easily perform code writing, refactoring, error correction, and function recommendations with just natural language input, thereby increasing analysis productivity and analysis accessibility.
+- Cloud ML provides an analysis environment based on Python and R, and users with programming experience can leverage the platform more flexibly and effectively.
+In particular, using the generative AI–based Copilot feature allows code writing, refactoring, error correction, and function recommendation to be performed easily with natural language input, thereby increasing analytical productivity and accessibility.

-- Cloud ML supports each stage of analysis, including environment configuration, model development and serving, analysis automation, and visualization, in a systematic way.
-It also supports improving both productivity and model quality by automating repetitive experiments and operations.
+- Cloud ML systematically supports each stage, including configuring the analysis environment, model development and serving, analysis automation, and visualization.
+It enables improvements in both productivity and model quality through repetitive experiments and operational automation.

-CloudML consists of analysis environment, machine learning lifecycle management, automated analysis support, visualization, and generative AI-based Copilot function, and users can perform the entire machine learning process integrally through these components.
+CloudML consists of an analysis environment, machine learning lifecycle management, automated analysis support, visualization, and a generative AI‑based Copilot feature, allowing users to perform the entire machine‑learning process in an integrated manner.

 CloudML provides the following features.

-- Visual Modeling: Provides an intuitive interface to build and deploy machine learning models without coding using a Drag&Drop method.
-You can easily manage all processes from data import to model evaluation and deployment.
+- Visual Modeling: Provides an intuitive interface that lets you build and deploy machine learning models without coding using a Drag&Drop approach.
+You can easily manage the entire process from data loading to model evaluation and deployment.

-- Code-based development: You can freely write and execute code using Python, R, etc. in the Jupyter Notebook environment.
+- Code-based Development: In the Jupyter Notebook environment, you can freely write and execute code using Python, R, and others.
 It provides powerful features for advanced users and researchers.

 - Workflow Automation: It efficiently automates complex machine learning workflows such as data preprocessing, model training, evaluation, and deployment.